 CALL TO ACTION!!!!!!

-Our calling is to stop "turning-the-other-cheek" and nip this movement in the bud before it becomes "an idea whose time has come"!
+Our calling is to stop "turning-the-other-cheek".
+Let us nip this and any similar extremist movements in the bud before they become "an idea whose time has come"!